timmc/xhr-redirect-demo/README.md

 `lein run`, then visit the URL displayed in the terminal.

+The demo uses `lvh.me` instead of `localhost` for local hosting; if that site disappears or changes or you need to work offline, add `127.0.0.1 lvh.me` to your `/etc/hosts` file.

 ## License

 Copyright © 2016 Tim McCormack and his employer, Brightcove (depending